 Gabriella has been working as a midwife in both private and public institutions throughout Rome for the past 20 years.
 She has attended births in the largest public hospitals, smaller private clinics, in birth centres as well as in homes.
 Gabriella is passionate about supporting women during breastfeeding and is one of the rare IBCLC (International Board Certified Lactation Consultant) certified midwives in Rome.

 I help pregnant women understand how the system works in the clinics and hospitals, or with homebirth here in Italy.
 I prescribe the necessary exams and tests to be done throughout pregnancy, I assist during labour and birth as well as help mothers with breastfeeding.
 I also have been teaching the only ongoing English language birth course in Rome for the past 5 years.

 “Normal procedure” calls for 3 sonograms and blood tests done about every 6 weeks.
 To have a complete list you can consult the website of the “istituto superiore di sanità“.
 You can see a full list of the tests prescribed by the Italian State Health System here.

 There isn’t a precise date, it should be when they feel prepared to choose.

-We have one one of the highest rates in the world for Cesarian sections but women are beginning to understand the advantages of of a natural birth and therefore the system is slowly changing to be more accommodating to those who choose natural childbirth.
+We have one of the highest rates in the world for Cesarian sections but women are beginning to understand the advantages of a natural birth and therefore the system is slowly changing to be more accommodating to those who choose natural childbirth.

 They should inform themselves and choose the birth centre wisely and if is possible choose also their ostetrica.
 Questions to ask are: What is the Cesarian rate?, What is the episiotomy rate?, Is it possible to have rooming-in? (where the baby’s crib is placed by the side of the mother’s bed).